bestia-dev/password_security_recovery/README.md

 Passwords managers are great for "second class" passwords.
 When creating a new account for a service that does not involve money or digital identity, let the password manager to create a new random password.
 It is a bunch of letters and numbers that nobody can remember.
 And you don't have to.
 You will always use the password manager to login to these services.
 That way all the passwords will be different and very difficult to crack.

 But be aware that also password managers can be hacked.
 It is difficult, but possible.
-SO refrain from storing "first class" passwords in them.
+So refrain from storing "first class" passwords in them.
 These passwords are too much important!

 There are many different password managers: dashlane, 1password, keeper, bitwarden, even google and probably microsoft have their own password managers.
 I don't know which one to recommend.
 Try reading the reviews on internet.
 Security is hard and you don't know whom to trust.